arcus/education_modules/sql_basics/sql_basics.md

 language: en
 narrator: US English Male
 title: SQL Basics
 comment:  SQL is a relational database solution that has been around for decades.
-Learn how to do basic SQL queries on single tables, hands on!
+Learn how to do basic SQL queries on single tables, by using code, hands-on.
-long_description: Do you want to learn basic SQL either to understand concepts or prepare for access to a real database?
+long_description: Do you want to learn basic SQL either to understand concepts or prepare for access to a relational database?
 This module will give you hands on experience with simple queries using keywords including SELECT, WHERE, FROM, DISTINCT, and AS.
 This module is appropriate for people who have little or no experience in SQL and are ready to practice with real queries.
 estimated_time: 40 minutes

 @learning_objectives